 Following the initial screening appointment, you can have a second screening appointment with a clinician.
 This appointment takes approximately an hour and a half.
-You can take someone who knows you well to support you, and this can be helpful if you think you need help to get your concern across.
+You can take someone who knows you well to support you, and this can be helpful if you think you need help to get any questions, issues or concerns across.
 In this appointment, you are guided through a comprehensive range of questions to enable the clinician to decide if a full assessment is the best next step for you.

-Before the appointment, write down what makes you think you are on the spectrum and the areas that feel are difficult for you.
+Before the appointment, make a visual list of what makes you think you are on the spectrum and the areas that you feel are difficult for you

 If a full assessment is required, then you will be placed on a waiting list for this to happen.
+You should be told when the next appointment will be.
 The full assessment usually comprises of 3 appointments with a clinical psychologist.